Slow-growing counterexamples to the strong Eremenko conjecture: Tracts

-As mentioned in the introduction, our goal is to construct a function $F\in\Blogp$ with certain specified properties, and to obtain an entire function $f$ by applying a result of Bishop.
-The function $F$ will have only a single tract, up to translations by integer multiples of $2\pi i $.
-That is, we wish construct a certain unbounded Jordan domain $T$, disjoint from its $2\pi i\Z$-translates, and a conformal isomorphism $F\colon T\to \HH$, and then extend this map periodically to a function in $\Blogp$.
+In order to construct the suggested $\tilde{F}$, we will define a certain unbounded Jordan domain $T$, disjoint from its $2\pi i\Z$-translates, and a conformal isomorphism $F\colon T\to \HH$, and then extend this map periodically to a function $\tilde{F}$ in $\Blogp$.

-The simplest way to obtain a domain that is disjoint from its $2\pi i\Z$ translates is to require it to be contained in a half-strip of height $2\pi$.
-It will be slightly more convenient to work with simply connected domains $T$ that are not necessarily Jordan domains.
+The simplest way to obtain a domain that is disjoint from its $2\pi i\Z$ translates is to require it to be contained in a (right) half-strip of height $2\pi$.
+It will be slightly more convenient to work with simply connected domains $T$ that are not necessarily Jordan domains to begin with before making a suitable restriction in Definition~\ref{defn:partplane} and Proposition~\ref{prop:Blogp}.
 More precisely, all domains we consider will belong to the following general class.
-In this section (and subsequent ones) we follow~\cite[Definition 3.1]{tania}.
+Here we follow~\cite[Definition 3.1]{tania}.

 \begin{defn} Let $\mathcal{T}$ be the collection of simply connected domains $T \subset \lbrace z \in \C \colon \re z > 4, \abs{\im z} < \pi \rbrace$ such that \begin{itemize} \item $5 \in T$, \item $\partial T \cup \{\infty\}$ is locally connected, \item there is exactly one access to $\infty$ in $T$.
 That is, any two curves connecting the same finite endpoint to infinity in $T$ are homotopic. \end{itemize} \end{defn} \begin{prop} For any $T \in \mathcal{T}$, there exists a unique conformal isomorphism $F \colon T \to \HH$ such that $F(5)= 5$ and \end{prop} \begin{proof}There exists a conformal isomorphism $F \colon T \to \HH$ such that $F(5) = 5$ which is unique up to post-composition by a M\"{o}bius transformation that fixes $5$.
 By the Carath\'eodory--Torhorst theorem \cite[Theorem 2.1]{pomm}, $F^{-1} \colon \HH \to T$ extends continuously to $\overline{\HH} \cup \lbrace \infty \rbrace$.
 The points $\zeta \in \partial \HH \cup \lbrace \infty \rbrace$ with $F^{-1}(\zeta) = \infty$ are in one-to-one correspondence with the accesses to infinity in $T$ (see~\cite[Section 3]{fatousassociates}).
 So by assumption on $T$, there is exactly one such point $\zeta$.
 By post-composing $F$ with a M\"{o}bius transformation we may assume that $\zeta = \infty$.
 It follows that $\zeta$ is the only accumulation point of $F(z)$ as $z\to\infty$.
 Since $\overline{\HH} \cup \lbrace \infty \rbrace$ is compact, $F(z)\to\infty$ as $z\to\infty$ in $T$, as claimed.